ecaoile/Data-Structures-and-Algorithms/challenges/find_islands/README.md

 # Whiteboard Challenge 28: Find Islands
-This program takes a 2D array representing a theoretical adjancency list for a graph.
+This program takes a 2D array representing a theoretical adjancency list for a graph and returns the number of islands it contains as an integer.

 ## Challenge